hudson684/HealthTrack-FileCheck/README.md

 ## How to Run
-The easiest, and prettiest method is to open the project in visual studio and run in debug mode
+The easiest, and prettiest method is to open the project in visual studio and run in debug mode.

-To just run the project standalone, the release executable can be found in the release.zip file in the root folder.

-From there https:localhost:5001 will be avable to access the page

-(though I belive css is blocked for a local run, so it will probably be ugly)
+Note, if the project settings have not transfered in the git upload, you will need to start both the Solution.RestAPI and the HealthTrack-FileCheck solutions.

+The hosting of the API is setup currently as https://localhost:7012, if this conflicts on your machine you will need to change both the project settings for the api project, and the injection in the healthtrack-filecheck program.cs file.

+A very small selection of tets have been completed in the Solution.Tests folder.
+There is a lot to test here, but I confirmed the two positive tests of reading file and data duplicates.
+Further tests would include the "both" data and file itendical, plus the negative tests of confirming files that don't match shoudn't.

 ## Overall thoughts, Potential next steps
-One thing I was not able to solve was how to refresh the update count without faking an async, that would be my first step.
-Secondly I would then like to get the logic out of the blazor page and put it into it's own service, ideally with an interface that is injected in.
-Finally, exploring webkit directory to see if it is possible to just get the folder name without having to upload the folder would increase usability.

-The biggest issue is the all to all compairson problem that would need to be overcome if trying to parallelise to save processing time.

-(Though as explained in https://eprints.qut.edu.au/87374/, doing this in an efficient manner at scale isn't exacly trivial)
+One thing I would like to have done was add the progress bar.
+This had been started with the IProgressReaderWriter interface and implimentation.
+The quick hacky solution would have been write to a json file the progress, with a unique guid provided on buttonclick of the process in the UI.
+A more sustainable solution would be to mirror the pattern followed by azure functions (a log progress tracker).